Kaiser Permanente health insurance review and ratings 2025

 • Not available in all states

-• Doesn’t rate as high as some competitors for low deductibles
+• Doesn’t rate as highly as some competitors for breadth of policy options

 Below is Insure.com’s review of the company.
 It’s based on third-party metrics and our in-depth survey of insurance customers.
 Find the full methodology here, including an explanation of our survey scores.